List of Kentucky supplemental roads and rural secondary highways (1–199): KY 46

 Kentucky Route 46 is a 13.656 mi rural secondary highway in southern Nelson County.
 The highway begins at KY 52 in Nelsonville.
 KY 46 heads east along Nat Rogers Road to US 31E (New Haven Road) north of Culvertown.
 US 31E and KY 46 run concurrently northeast to Balltown, where KY 46 turns south at an oblique intersections onto Balltown Road.
 That highway heads southeast to its eastern terminus at KY 49 (Loretto Road) south of Greenbrier.

+KY 50

+Kentucky Route 50 ran from KY 512 (now Benson Creek Road) to KY 395 west of Lawrenceburg.
+This became part of rerouted KY 512; the old route of KY 512 was given to the county.

+KY 71

+Kentucky Route 71 was assigned as a renumbering of Kentucky Route 231 from Jarvis Store to Bush to avoid duplication with US 231.
+This was renumbered to KY 1803 by 1962 because of I-71.